 Both of these processes have a specific resistance they need to achieve to work.

 The resistance associated with charging needs to be higher than the resistance needed for the battery to discharge and provide electricity.

 However, if it is too high, the battery can get extremely hot and could explode in an extreme case.

-Design-wise, the most a 3.7v battery in a phone can take the load from a 4.2v charger, at best.
+Design-wise, the most that a 3.7 V battery in a phone can take is 4.2 V, at best.

 Going higher gets into the danger zone, and heat production can outpace the ability of the battery to dissipate that temperature rise.